Life After Death Empirical Evidence by Univ.of Va. Medical School, Feb. 2017;

 Could this two year old be hallucinating or randomly guessing this data?
 How many at this age, who can’t read and only know where their home and sandbox are, could identify Iwo Jima on a map, know what Corsairs were, ID another pilot as “Jack Larson,” that it was the Japanese who shot him down and being based on the “Natoma Bay” carrier?

-A logical person knows that the statistical probability of this two year old guessing this data is virtually impossible… But then factoring in the other 2499 confirmed cases… it’s like the UVA panel said… “No reasonable person could ignore this evidence.”
+A logical person knows that the statistical probability of this three year old guessing this data is virtually impossible… But then factoring in the other 2499 confirmed cases… it’s like the UVA panel said… “No reasonable person could ignore this evidence.”
 The university has now verified 2500 children’s cases as being accurate and credible.
 After the study, UVA Medical concluded that multiple life experiences are viable and legitimate.
 And hence, the age old question about the hope of Life After Death has finally been factually resolved.

 Consequently, after thousands of years of the bifurcated debate between science and religion, a third alternative cosmos, Spirituality, has finally emerged with a toehold on factual firmament.